Saint Helena: Government

-The island is policed by the Saint Helena Police Service (SHPS).
-The SHPS is also the primary law enforcement agency for Ascension Island and the archipelago of Tristan da Cunha.
-Like many other Commonwealth nations, the warranted personnel of the SHPS are known as 'constables', and the service also utilises special constables, in addition to employing non-warranted staff personnel.
-The SHPS also uses a variety of ranks similar to other Commonwealth law enforcement agencies.
+The island is policed by the Royal Saint Helena Police Service (RSHPS).
+The RSHPS is also the primary law enforcement agency for Ascension Island and the archipelago of Tristan da Cunha.
+Like many other Commonwealth nations, the warranted personnel of the RSHPS are known as 'constables', and the service also uses special constables, in addition to employing non-warranted staff personnel.
+The RSHPS also uses a variety of ranks similar to other Commonwealth law enforcement agencies.
 Saint Helena has one police station, Coleman House, named after PC Leonard John Coleman who died in the line of duty on 2 December 1982.
 The Island's only prison—HMP Jamestown—was built in 1827 and in 2018.

-One commentator has observed that notwithstanding the high unemployment resulting from the loss of full passports during 1981–2002, the level of loyalty to the British monarchy by the Saint Helena population is probably not exceeded in any other part of the world.
+One commentator has observed that notwithstanding the high unemployment resulting from the loss of full passports during 1981–2002, the Saint Helena population's loyalty to the British monarchy is probably not exceeded in any other part of the world.
 King George VI is the only reigning monarch to have visited the island.
-This was in 1947 when the King, accompanied by Queen Elizabeth (later The Queen Mother), Princess Elizabeth (later Queen Elizabeth II) and Princess Margaret were travelling to South Africa.
-The Duke of Edinburgh arrived at Saint Helena in 1957, followed by his son, Prince Andrew, who visited as a member of the armed forces in 1984, and his daughter, the Princess Royal, in 2002.
+This was in 1947 when he, his wife Queen Elizabeth, and his daughters Princess Elizabeth (later Queen Elizabeth II) and Princess Margaret, were travelling to South Africa.
+Other royal visits include Prince Philip in 1957, his son Prince Andrew as a member of the armed forces in 1984, his daughter Anne, Princess Royal in 2002, and his son Prince Edward in 2024.